 Dr Seaborg’s original models suggested that we would find magic superheavy semistable nuclei in atoms of 114flerovium-298 and 120unbinilium-304, and doubly-magic nuclei in 126unbihexium-310.
 Subsequent discoveries in physics, however, show that such enormous nuclei would become deformed, thereby probably shifting the magic and double-magic quantities.
 Only with further experimentation can science be certain.

 It is difficult to predict exactly how heavy nuclei can get even with doubly-magic nucleon shells.
 Famed physicist Richard Feynman allegedly suggested that element 137 may be the heaviest electromagnetically neutral element that can possibly exist in our universe since an atom with 138 electrons would require that the innermost electrons move faster than the speed of light.
 For this reason, the yet-to-be-synthesized element 137 is often referred to as “feynmanium.”
 Modern physicists using more sophisticated computations estimate that this limit may be nearer to element 173.
 Even in spite of this, physicists are not convinced that element 173 spells the end of the periodic table.
 Nature, as they say, finds a way.
-In fact, if one wishes to be particularly pedantic, one could point out that neutron stars—giant stars which have burnt out and collapsed into spheres of pure neutrons—are technically enormous atoms with preposterous atomic weights.
+In fact, if one wishes to be particularly pedantic, one could point out that neutron stars are technically enormous atoms with preposterous atomic weights.

 By the time he died in 1999 Dr Seaborg had spent 30 years of his chemistry career attempting to traverse the treacherous channel between the known elements and the elusive island of stability.
 A year before his death, in 1998, researchers in Russia managed to synthesize atoms of 114flerovium-289 by crashing 94plutonium-244 into ions of 20calcium-48.
 Unfortunately these fused atoms were nine neutrons short of the doubly-magic 114flerovium-298, so they decayed rapidly.
 But Dr Seaborg lived at least long enough to see atomic explorers get within sight of the shell-strewn “shores” of the island.
 Cramming in enough neutrons remains as the primary problem to solve in synthesizing stable superheavy elements.